 These numbers are, of course, highly staggering.
 But, if you’re hell-bent on investing in the UK markets, then the FTSE 100 is going to be the most risk-averse way to do this in the long run.
 We should, however, also note that the FTSE 100 is potentially undervalued at the time of writing.
 For example, if and when the FTSE 100 is able to get back to pre-pandemic levels, this would see an increase of 32%.

 Once again, the easiest and most cost-effective way of accessing this long term investment is to purchase an ETF.
 Due to the popularity of the FTSE 100 Index, there are heaps of ETF providers that track this particular market.
-If using eToro to benefit from a low minimum investment and commission-free fees, the best provider to go with is iShares.
+If using the ETF broker eToro to benefit from a low minimum investment and commission-free fees, the best provider to go with is iShares.

 Your capital is at risk.